 With so many companies capitalizing on the CBD trend, it’s no wonder the cannabinoid has found its way into our morning coffee.
-Several brands are offering their very own CBD coffee infusions.
+The benefits of CBD coffee has paved way for several brands to offer their very own cannabidiol-infused beverages.
 New products range from cannabidiol add-ins to coffee beans roasted with cannabis.
 Coffee shops are making the beverage accessible to anyone who’s curious about its benefits, but you may be asking “What’s the point?”

-Cannabidiol has what is called a “biphasic effect.”
+Cannabidiol causes what is called a “biphasic effect.”
 In small doses, it acts as a stimulant.
-In larger doses, it can have the exact opposite effect.
-“Large” and “small” are only relative terms, though, and the “dosing threshold” will vary person to person.
-This is the same idea that applies to many substances, like alcohol.
+In larger doses, it may have sedative effects.
+It’s important to keep in mind that “large” and “small” are relative terms and the dosing threshold will vary from person to person.

 By this science, a small amount of cannabidiol added to your coffee can actually boost the energizing effects.
 One study identified cannabidiol as a wake-inducing agent.
 Most participants related high-CBD cannabis products to greater energy levels.